 This course aims to provide students with a fundamental understanding of human population issues and problems in our contemporary world from a geographical perspective.
 Major concepts, theories and definitions in population geography will first be introduced, and the patterns and trends in fertility, mortality and migration of human populations in different parts of the world will be illustrated.
 A variety of empirical cases from different geographical scale (from global, national to local) will be used to demonstrate how population issues are both shaped by and engender economic, political, social, cultural and environmental changes.
 Topics investigated in the course include: high level of fertility in poor countries, ageing population in advanced economies, the HIV-AIDS pandemic and major health problems in different parts of the world.
-Policies adopted to address these population geography, this course will have a specific focus on the latest population changes and mobilities in China.
+Policies adopted to address these population-related issues will also be discussed and analysed.
+In addition to a general delineration of population geography, this course will have a specific focus on the latest population changes and mobilities in China.
 It gives students a broad overview of the implication of China, which is characterized by the world's largest population and unprecedented population mobility, for the understanding of population patterns in the world.
-Assessment: 40% coursework, 60% examination.